Kalgeomat/Sacchon/README.md

 HTTP POST => baseUrl + /reporter/login (login page)

 **Important Things to Notice**
--The indicated pages for each endpoint may not be the only ones.
+1. The indicated pages for each endpoint may not be the only ones.
 Meaning, there may be other pages as well that may use that endpoint.
--There are some endpoints that we still don’t know where we can use them.
+2. There are some endpoints that we still don’t know where we can use them.
-...